0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

 \texttt{EffectivePercentage} = 0.5
 $$

-so, only half of the gas price the user signed with gets charged as the transaction cost:
+Thus, only half of the gas price the user signed with gets charged as the transaction cost:

 $$
 \texttt{GasPriceFinal} = \frac{\texttt{SignedGasPrice}}{2}